 Choose the people who know you best.
 Many students wonder whether to ask a "big name" professor who knows only their face and final grade or a lesser-known professor who knows them better.
 Letters by famous people or well-known scholars only carry more weight if the famous person knows you well and can write a substantial, convincing recommendation.
 The more detailed and personalized a letter is, the more likely it is to make a strong impression on a selection committee.
 So ask your professors with the most extensive, personal knowledge of you and your work.

 Ask early.
 It is common courtesy to allow recommenders at least 3-4 weeks to prepare and submit their letters.
 We highly recommend involving them in the early stages of your application process, while you are deciding how to present yourself in the application materials.
 Their insights will prove invaluable and they will be well informed of your interests when they write their recommendations.

 Begin your request with a substantial conversation about your interests and goals and then ask them if they can write a strong letter of recommendation.
 Most likely they will say yes.
-However, in some cases the faculty member may say no or that he or she can only write a recommendation citing certain qualifiers or weaknesses.
-In this case, you should accept his or her judgment graciously and consider asking for more feedback about your goals and plan for study.
+However, in some cases the faculty member may say no or state that they can only write a recommendation citing certain qualifiers or weaknesses.
+In that case, you should accept their judgment graciously and consider asking for more feedback about your goals and plan for study.